-What is TIN Matching
+What Is TIN Matching

-TIN matching is a service implemented by the IRS that allows a 1099 filer to check the TIN (Taxpayer Identification Number) and a specific name to ensure that there is a match for it in the IRS database.
+TIN matching is a service implemented by the IRS that allows a 1099 filer to check the TIN (Taxpayer Identification Number) with a specific name to ensure that there is a match for it in the IRS database.
 This process helps filers avoid IRS penalties and B-Notices for missing TINs or incorrect Name/TIN combinations.

 The IRS created TIN matching to increase compliance and to reduce the costs associated with sending notices and the additional processing.